Upper Gastrointestinal Endoscopy

 slightly forward.
 A mouth guard may be placed in your mouth to protect your

-teeth from the endoscope.
-Then the lubricated tip of the endoscope will be
+teeth from the endoscope (scope).
+Then the lubricated tip of the scope will be

-guided into your mouth, and your doctor may gently press your tongue out of the
+guided into your mouth.
+Your doctor may gently press your tongue out of the

 way.
 You may be asked to swallow to help move the tube along.
-It is helpful to
+The scope is no thicker than many foods you swallow.
+It will

 not cause problems with breathing.